 As they’d predicted, the cameras were impounded virtually the minute they touched down and while Brown and August set about trying to sweet-talk the border officials, Hynson breezed straight through security and onto the connecting flight.

 After what felt like an age waiting in his seat, he finally spotted August and Brown.
-They looking dishevelled from a thorough dressing down but informed him that all their gear had made it safely in the hold.
+Although dishevelled from their dressing down, they informed him that all their gear had made it safely in the hold.
 As per the plan, Hynson then hot-footed it to the cramped toilet cubicle, peeled the tape off his ribs, tucked the reels inside his jacket and returned to his seat, flush with the buzz from his first-ever successful smuggle.

 Half a decade later, as the film packed out cinemas around the world, the tale of that day in Mumbai was about to open a whole new chapter in Hynson’s life.

 After a brief stint on Oahu, he’d moved to Laguna Beach, where he’d fallen in with a group of acid-loving spiritualists who called themselves the Brotherhood Of Eternal Love.
 Many of them had been heroin addicts or violent convicts in a past life, and credited LSD for showing them the way out.
 They figured perhaps the drug – and the enlightenment it’d brought them – could do the same for the wider American society if only they had access to it.
 Their aim was to open a psychedelic spiritual and cultural centre in Laguna Beach, where regular folks could come to have their third eye opened.
 To finance their ambition the group set about establishing what would go on to become America’s largest hash smuggling and acid distribution network.